 And if you like spring wildflowers, hiking and bicycling, Trempealeau is a great place in May.

-a Women's Wellness & Adventure Weekend, with yoga, massage,
+In eastern Minnesota, Osprey Wilds Environmental Learning Center in Sandstone offers a Women's Wellness & Adventure Weekend, with yoga,

 Spend a long weekend in Milwaukee, which has a lovely setting on Lake Michigan, big lakefront festivals, a glamorous art museum, brewery cruises and fantastic bicycling on trails right in the city.

 There are plenty of good hotels, but the dorms at Marquette University, on the edge of downtown, are a great deal for friends.